What is an IVF (In Vitro Fertilization)?

 The IVF Journey to a Successful Conception

-- Consultation, pre-treatment testing & regularization of menstrual cycle
+- Consultation, pre-treatment testing & regularization of the menstrual cycle

 - Preparing ovaries for producing several eggs

 - Ultrasound and hCG injection for final maturation of eggs

 - Tests to check the status of conception/pregnancy

 Some women can’t use their own eggs for fertility treatment.
 Therefore, in that case, they might consider using an egg donor.
 Our egg donors are women who like to make a difference and choose to support those who need extra help starting or growing their family – and they are women just like you.